 Focus on the Family got played big time.
 Part of Tom Papania's testimony was stolen from another man who filed a lawsuit against Focus on the Family which forced the ministry to discontinue the Papania tape and remove it from their catalog.
 But did the ministry ever issue a public apology on any of their radio programs or in their magazines for the role they played in promoting a liar?
 No. They never did.
 They keep quiet about the issue and refuse to take the pro-active position needed to correct the problem.
 If you contact the ministry asking for the tape you will be informed that because of concerns with the accuracy of Tom Papania's testimony they have decided to no longer endorse the man.
 (You have to ask for this information.
 They don't volunteer it.)
 But what about the many thousands of people who bought the tape and think they possess a legitimate story of Christian conversion?
 Unless they discover the truth about this man they will continue to believe a lie.

 The Focus leadership has no interest in warning the public about Papania because for them to admit publicly that they made a mistake promoting him would create a public relations disaster that would hurt their reputation.
 By refusing to take responsibility for their error they demonstrate that they have no real interest in the truth and prefer that people remain in the dark if it means avoiding embarrassment on their part.
 The ministry could set the record straight on this issue using a variety of media outlets if they so desired.
-Focus has a very comprehensive website listing all kinds of information about the various ministries they are involved in and the products they offer (access the Focus on the Family website to see).
+Focus has a very comprehensive website listing all kinds of information about the various ministries they are involved in and the products they offer (visit the Focus on the Family website to see).
 Yet if you do a search on their site using Papania's name you will come up with nothing.
 Papania continues to deceive multitudes yet Focus hasn't posted anything online to warn the public about him.
 They don't provide any statements whatsoever for anyone who visits their site looking for information about the man.
 That's by design.
-You can find all kinds of information about other Focus broadcasts... yet what was once advertised as the No. 1 selling broadcast in Focus history has completely disappeared from the database with no explanation.
+You can find all kinds of information about other Focus broadcasts... yet what was once advertised as the top selling broadcast in Focus history has completely disappeared from the database with no explanation.
 How's that for integrity?

 Focus on the Family allows a fraudulent tape to remain in circulation and has never issued a direct warning about it in any of their magazines or over the radio.
 If they were a business they could be charged with consumer fraud!
 What about donor fraud?
 Focus supporters who read this page should demand to know why they were never told the truth about Papania.
 The Focus leaders (who's primary goal is preservation of their organization) will continue to keep quiet about this issue with the hope that it will soon fade away.
-It is their plan to deceive people until those of us who have knowledge on this matter can find a way to inform the public that the Focus Board of Directors, through their silence, are active deceivers.
+It is their plan to deceive people until those of us who have knowledge on this matter can find a way to inform the public that the Focus board of directors, through their silence, are active deceivers.
 But here's the good news:

 "There is nothing covered that will not be revealed, and hidden that will not be known."

 Focus on the Family was not the only organization to be fooled by this Tom Papania fellow.
 Pat Robertson's Christian Broadcasting Network (CBN) program The 700 Club, Life Outreach with James Robison, The Trinity Broadcasting Network (TBN), CrossTV, Daystar TV, Charisma magazine -- all of these organizations and their viewers / subscribers were fooled by Papania's phony testimony not to mention the countless churches throughout the world that were also deceived (and, like Focus on the Family, all of these ministries refuse to publicly apologize for their role in promoting a liar).
-In my research I also discovered that the Calvary Chapel bookstore I visited in the early 1980's (located in Santa Ana/Costa Mesa, California) was at one time selling Papania's story.
+In my research I also discovered that the Calvary Chapel bookstore I visited in the early 1980s (located in Santa Ana/Costa Mesa, California) was at one time selling Papania's story.
 (An e-mail sent to the bookstore asking if they still sell the tape went unanswered.
 But someone did subscribe me to their product mailing list.)
 This has been a real mess.
 These organizations need to thoroughly check the backgrounds of people before they decide to promote them!
-(For more info on this issue, including comment on the lawsuit I've been threatened with: Karjala vs. Papania.)
+(For more info on this issue, including comment on the lawsuit I was threatened with: Karjala vs. Papania.)

 The state of affairs within Christendom is far worse than what most people are aware.
-The lack of good judgement shown by Focus on the Family founder and radio host Dr. James Dobson is not an isolated instance of how a popular "Christian" leader has miserably failed to serve the public.
+The lack of good judgment shown by Focus on the Family founder and radio host Dr. James Dobson is not an isolated instance of how a popular "Christian" leader has miserably failed to serve the public.
 The problem is systematic to almost all of the leaders in the land.
 One of the best ways for me to prove this point is to direct your attention to a document revealing the deception and acceptance of compromise by the men and women who lead and command America's largest Christian audiences and congregations.
 The document I am referring to is a letter sent to the White House by the Center For Religious Freedom and the Institute on Religion and Democracy in November of 2001 and signed by over 100 prominent social and religious leaders (including Dobson):

 Ecumenical Letter to the President of the United States